miraf001/Fakefinity/README.md

 # Fakefinity

 **Fakefinity** mirrors a virtual ultrawide display across 3 monitors with bezel compensation.
-It’s a workaround for broken or deprecated PLP support in AMD Eyefinity and NVIDIA Surround.
+It’s a workaround for broken or deprecated mixed monitors and orientation support in AMD Eyefinity and NVIDIA Surround.

 ---